Propeller drive shaft CPR

 Use a metal tube to tap on the inner part of the bearing, be careful with the hammering and do this slowly.

-Assembly is pretty much the reverse as removal, however you need to spin the drive shaft around a few times after fitting, before tightening the sleeve nut, this is to remove stress on the drive shaft before tightening.
-The last thing you should do is tightening the sleeve nut!
+Assembly is pretty much the reverse as removal, however you need to spin the drive shaft around a few times after fitting before tightening the sleeve nut.
+Also put the car to the ground, roll it back and forth a couple of times.
+Then you can tighten the sleeve nut.
+This is done in order to remove stress on the drive shaft bushings before tightening.

 Always follow the torque specifications on the flex disk bolts!